February 16, 2021

 You may have already thought about making the switch.
 As a food processor, your customers prefer it.
 As a food service company, you’ve heard it’s better for business.
 But switching packaging formats can seem daunting.
 If you need the extra push... well, here it is.

-Whether you’re a food processor or restaurant, you don’t have an endless amount of space to dedicate to packaging equipment or materials.
-A simple way to maximize the space you have is through flexible pouch packaging for liquid food products like sauces, condiments, soups, or even cooked ground meat.
+Whether you’re a food processor or food service operator, you don’t have an endless amount of space to dedicate to packaging equipment or materials.
+A simple way to maximize the space you have is through flexible pouch packaging for liquid food products like sauces, condiments, soups, or even ground meat.
 Flexible packaging occupies 40% less space than metal cans, which helps optimize warehouse space and back-of-house storage.
 That means easier inventory management so food processors and restaurants can keep more product on hand.

 Not only does flexible pouch packaging maximize your own space, but it also maximizes the product in the package.
 Flexible packaging requires less material that results in a significantly higher product-to-package ratio than its rigid counterparts.
 Less headspace and less material helps reduce costs and improve sustainability.